 The recommendation for vitamin D for adults is between 600-800 IU, although that number is up for debate among the science and medical community.

-There are three ways to get vitamin D: through food (since it is naturally occurring in some food), from direct sun exposure on your skin and through supplements.
+There are three ways to get vitamin D: through food (since it is naturally occurring in some food), direct sun exposure on your skin, and through supplements.

 Food sources of vitamin D

-“Vitamin D naturally occurs in egg yolks, beef liver, fatty fish like salmon, tuna, swordfish or sardines and fish liver oils.
+“Vitamin D naturally occurs in egg yolks, beef liver, fatty fish like salmon, tuna, swordfish or sardines, and fish liver oils.
 Unfortunately, vitamin D isn’t naturally occurring in lots of foods, which is why some foods have vitamin D added to them.
-Vitamin D is added to cereals, dairy and plant milks and orange juice,” Tolentino says.
+Vitamin D is added to cereals, dairy and plant milk, and orange juice,” Tolentino says.

 Sunlight exposure and vitamin D